ricmmartins/fasthack-linux/README.md

 	- Your objective in this challenge will be to deploy an Nginx container and access it.
 If you would like to go deeper, there is another option to deploy a simple PHP application.

 ## Prerequisites
-- Your own Azure subscription with contributor access for the Challenge 01 or contributor access to a pre-created Azure Virtual Machine for all other challenges.
+- To run this hackathon on Azure and utilize the Azure Cloud Shell, you will need an Azure subscription with contributor access for Challenge 01 or contributor access to a pre-created Azure Virtual Machine for all other challenges.
+To run this hackathon on any other cloud provider or even locally, you just need a virtual machine running Ubuntu Linux.
 - Access to a terminal.
 The terms “terminal,” “shell,” and “command line interface” are often used interchangeably, but there are subtle differences between them:

 	* A terminal is an input and output environment that presents a text-only window running a shell.